 - 1. Timely warnings will be issued for on-campus offenses and other potential threats. - 2.
-In the event of an emergency closure, all students will be notified. - 3.
+In the event of an emergency closure, all students will be notified via TV6 closure announcement. - 3.
 Once the nature of the event and the level of danger has been determined, students will go to the appropriate meeting locations listed below.